shrinivaskallol/Data-Science-Case-Study/README.md

 # Data-Science-Case-Study
-Insights and analysis of Music Purchase Customer with Defection Modelling and Recommendation
+Insights and analysis of Music Purchase Customer data with Defection Modelling and Recommendation